kevinmirc/tic-tac-typescript/README.md

 # Tic Tac Typescript
-A typescript SDK for handling tic-tac-toe in your application.
+A Javascript SDK for handling tic-tac-toe in your application.

+Available for ES5 and above.

 ## Install
 - `npm install typescript`